-On March 9, 2012, the Company completed the sale of 12,308 shares of Series B-1 Non-Voting Convertible Preferred Stock (Series B-1 preferred stock) at an offering price of \$3,250 per share.
-In addition to the Series B-1 preferred stock, which was issued at the closing, the Company also authorized Series B-2 Voting Convertible preferred Stock (Series B-2 preferred stock).
+On March 9, 2012, we completed the sale of 12,308 shares of Series B-1 Non-Voting Convertible Preferred Stock (Series B-1 preferred stock) at an offering price of \$3,250 per share.
+In addition to the Series B-1 preferred stock, which was issued at the closing, we also authorized Series B-2 Voting Convertible preferred Stock (Series B-2 preferred stock).
 The Series B-1 preferred stock and Series B-2 preferred stock collectively are referred to as the Series B preferred stock.
 The Series B preferred stock is convertible, at the option of the holder thereof at any time after the five year anniversary of the closing of the offering, into shares of common stock at a conversion price of \$3.25 per share of common stock, at a conversion ratio of one share of preferred stock for fifty shares of common stock.
-At any time after the five year anniversary of issuance, the Company may elect to convert any or all outstanding shares of Series B preferred stock into shares of common stock, subject to certain limitations.
-Dividends on the Series B preferred stock will be cumulative and compound daily, at a rate of 11.5% per annum, payable upon conversion, liquidation, redemption or other similar events, and payable in cash or Series B-1 preferred stock until the five year anniversary of issuance.
-As of September 30, 2013, there are approximately 121,050 accumulated but undeclared Series B-1 dividend shares.
+At any time after the five year anniversary of issuance, we may elect to convert any or all outstanding shares of Series B preferred stock until the five year anniversary of issuance.
+As of December 31, 2013, there are approximately 142,700 accumulated but undeclared Series B-1 preferred stock until the five year anniversary of issuance.
+As of December 31, 2013, there are approximately 142,700 accumulated but undeclared Series B-1 dividend shares.
 Unless prohibited by Michigan law governing distributions to shareholders, the Series B-1 preferred stock shall be redeemable at the option of holder of the Series B-1 preferred stock commencing at any time after the five year anniversary of issuance, liquidation, winding up, dissolution or other similar events, subject to certain terms and limitations.

-On August 12, 2013, the Company amended the Series B preferred stock agreement to remove the cash redemption provision, modify the liquidation preferences for the Series B-2 preferred stock and to increase the redemption price for the Series B-1 preferred stock.
-The redemption price, prior to the five year anniversary, is now equal to \$7,430 multiplied by the number of Series B-1 preferred shares redeemed minus the Company's closing stock price multiplied by the number of common shares into which the outstanding Series B-2 preferred stock are convertible.
+On August 12, 2013, we amended the Series B preferred stock agreement to remove the cash redemption provision, modify the liquidation preferences for the Series B-2 preferred stock and to increase the redemption price for the Series B-1 preferred stock.
+The redemption price, prior to the five year anniversary, is now equal to \$7,430 multiplied by the number of Series B-1 preferred shares redeemed minus our closing stock price multiplied by the number of common shares into which the outstanding Series B-2 preferred stock are convertible.
 The redemption price, after the five year anniversary, is the amount equal to the greater of the Series B offering price plus accrued dividends or the conversion value in common stock.
-As a result of the amendment to the agreement, the Series B preferred stock has been reclassified from mezzanine into shareholders' equity (deficit).
+As a result of the amendment to the agreement, the total amount of \$38,389,000 Series B preferred stock has been reclassified from mezzanine into shareholders' equity (deficit).